borisaavedra/bookify/README.md

 # Bookify
-A simple command line software to manage your books in a csv format
+A simple command line Python software to manage your books in a csv format